- Los Blancos showing more dynamism in attack

 Concerns were raised over the player’s remarks on the treatment he was receiving from Zidane, as he went further to insist that playing for the Spanish national team offered him more confidence and continuity than what he was getting in a Los Blancos jersey under Zidane.

-Since then, Isco has started operating like a fish that just found water in the Real Madrid setup, with those fears being dispelled considering his performances for the club in the UEFA Champions League against Juventus, amid other decent domestic performances, and most recently his significant impact in Sunday’s game away to relegation-threatened Malaga in the Spanish La Liga.
+Since then, Isco has started operating like a fish that just found water in the Real Madrid setup, with those fears being dispelled considering his performances for the club in the UEFA Champions League against Juventus, alongside other decent domestic performances.
+The top of the bunch was his significant impact in Sunday’s game away to relegation-threatened Malaga in the Spanish La Liga.

 Isco has been handed three starts in the last four UCL and domestic fixtures for Real Madrid FC, where he has stepped up to produce commanding displays that have seen his side emerge victoriously, and this has been largely due to his versatility in midfield positions even in the absence of midfield powerhouse Luka Modric.